cloudspannerecosystem/omegatrade/README.md

 ## 3. Seed Sample Data

-Open a new terminal tab and go back to the `backend` folder.
+Open a new terminal and go back to the `backend` folder.
 Run the below commands:

 ```
 export SPANNER_EMULATOR_HOST="localhost:9010"
 node seed-data.js
 ```
 The above command will migrate sample data into the connected database.
-Once this is successful, you will get a `Data Loaded successfully` message.
+On successful run, you will get a `Data Loaded successfully` message.

 Note: You may run this migration only on an empty database, to avoid duplication.